hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 ### What is `this`?

-The workings of `this` is one of the most difficult JavaScript concepts to grasp; it's the source of a great deal of confusion.
-We'll talk about it extensively in the next lesson.
-For now, you can assume that when you use `this` inside a method, it *refers to the object that contains the method.*

 The value of `this` is the current execution context of a function or method.
 The value of `this` changes based on how you invoke a function, not how you define it.

 The JavaScript `this` keyword refers to the object it belongs to.
 It has different values depending on where it is used: